elvisun/iveyDownloadHelper/README.md

 # ivey Download Helper
-help remove crap from file name when downloading from eZone
+A chrome extension that helps remove crap from file name when downloading from eZone

 ##Example
 change